Smarter

 Infrastructure,

-Motmot provides asset management for underground drinking water main.
+Motmot provides asset management data for underground water main through robotic pipeline inspection

 Real Asset Management for Your Water Supply Network